Skip to main content

 This 1:N ratio extends beyond engineering into customer success and operations.
 Returning to the GigaML example, the company is currently running pilots with over ten Fortune 500 companies, each generating call volumes between 500,000 and 1 million per day.
 Traditionally, managing that volume of enterprise pilots would require a dedicated team of account managers and support engineers.

 Instead, they manage these relationships with a single human full-time employee (FTE).
 Because the internal agent infrastructure handles the execution - taking requests, turning them into features, and managing technical nuances - the human FTE focuses exclusively on the high-level relationship and strategy.
-When one person can effectively manage the workload of a ten-person department, the unit economics of the business change effectively overnight.
+When one person can effectively manage the workload of a ten-person department, the unit economics of the business change effectively overnight — a model similar to what AI sales intelligence automation enables for enterprise account management teams.

 Building internal automation infrastructure